 For the last seven years The Fitzwilliam Museum has offered SOURCE over and beyond the Spring half-term, supporting GCSE, AS/A Level and BTEC Art and Design students as they prepare for their exams.

-Based in the informal atmosphere of the Fitzwilliam’s studio, the Museum’s Education team and freelance artists offer one-to-one advice to students.
+Based in the informal atmosphere of the Fitzwilliam studio, the Museum Education team and freelance artists offer one-to-one advice to students.
 We can help students to research their exam theme by giving access to the wealth of ideas and inspiration in the work of other artists.
 To do this we offer starting points, gallery tours and advice on how to make the most of our on-line resources.

 In addition, the artists and art materials in the studio are available, and not least the space - both mental and physical - to work which is not always so easy to find at home.
-Artistic support will be available in the media of drawing, painting and printmaking each day, and also encouragement to draw from observation in the galleries.
+Artistic support is available in the media of drawing, painting and printmaking each day, and also encouragement to draw from observation in the galleries.

 SOURCE has been shown to help students meet the Assessment Objectives set out in each exam paper, and to improve their grade.
-Why not try it.
+Why not try it?

 Focus Saturdays will include

 Plus Your Portfolio Review day led by Anglia Ruskin Art Lecturers and artists working with you in the collections at the University of Cambridge Museums: